JosiahShiel/osticket-post-install/README.md

 STEP 1 – LOGGING INTO OSTICKET
 <p>
-Go to portal.azure.com to connect to the Virtual Machine that was created to look up the IP address and then use remote desktop to log into the VM.
-Then we open osTicket on the webbrowser with localhost/osTicket/.
-When we select "Settings" we see what is shwon in EXAMPLE 1A.
+Log onto osTicket at https://localhost/osTicket/

+Go to "Settings" and you should see what is shown in EXAMPLE 1A.
 <p>
 EXAMPLE 1A
 <p>